Now You See Me, Now You Don’t Review: Jesse Eisenberg’s Dull Film Is Saved By Pure Nostalgia!

 Performances

 Jesse Eisenberg returns as J. Daniel Atlas, still the arrogant yet oddly endearing magician fans loved.
 Isla Fisher, Dave Franco, and Woody Harrelson also reprise their roles seamlessly; it barely feels like ten years have passed since we last saw them.
-The new additions, however, fail to make much of an impact.
-Justice Smith’s Charlie feels too stoic, while Ariana Greenbalt’s June feels underdeveloped.
+The new additions to the cast, however, fail to leave their mark.
+Justice Smith’s Charlie feels too bland, while Ariana Greenbalt’s June comes off as an underdeveloped character.
 Dominic Sessa, known for his riveting performance in The Holdovers, doesn’t quite deliver the charisma needed to make Bosco memorable.

 Verdict – Too Many Magicians Spoil The Broth